 Analyst house Gartner, Inc. has officially released its 2018 Magic Quadrant for Analytics and Business Intelligence Platforms.
 The report describes ‘modern’ analytics and BI buying as mainstream, with cloud-based deployments increasingly becoming the norm.
-We expect the term ‘business intelligence’ to die-off in the near term, as organizations begin to move old jargon and legacy tools, paving the way for artificial intelligence and automation to take over.
+We expect the term ‘business intelligence’ to die-off in the near term, as organizations move beyond antiquated jargon and legacy tools, paving the way for artificial intelligence and automation to take over.
 It’s one of the reasons we believe Gartner flipped the words ‘analytics’ and ‘business intelligence’ in the title of this report.

 Gartner highlights augmented analytics as a strategic planning topic, a paradigm that includes natural language query and narration, augmented data preparation, automated advanced analytics, and visual-based data discovery capabilities.
 These features will be commonplace in the space during the next several-year period, so much so that they will be included in 90 percent of available products.